tamberg/fhnw-idb/data-acquisition/CircuitPython/dht/README.md

 You have successfully completed all steps in [Getting Started](../../../introduction/CircuitPython/README.md).
 That means:

 - You have the MU-Editor installed.
-- You flashed the firmware flashed on your nRF52840.
-- You can run the [Blink Application](../../../introduction/CircuitPython/blink/README.md).
+- You can run the [Blink Program](../../../introduction/CircuitPython/blink/README.md).

 ## DHT sensor in action